Africa: Omicron Covid Variant Underlines Need for Global 'Pandemic Treaty'

 "The people of Africa cannot be blamed for the immorally low level of vaccinations available in Africa - and they should not be penalized for identifying and sharing crucial science and health information with the world", said António Guterres, in a strongly-worded statement.

 The UN health agency has asked governments to take science-based decisions regarding the travel bans.
-Mr. Guterres said it was important to take all appropriate measures to allow for travel and "economic engagement".
+Mr. Guterres said it was important to take all appropriate measures to allow for travel and "economic engagement".© UNICEF/PAHO/Karina ZambranaA Brazilian health worker receives a COVID-19 vaccination.

 Prevent history from repeating itself